Jeff Hammond (NASCAR)

 Jeffrey L. Hammond (born September 9, 1956) is an American NASCAR personality and crew chief.
 Currently, he is a commentator for NASCAR's coverage on Fox Sports.
 He is also referred to as Hollywood Hammond by his Fox colleague Darrell Waltrip.
 He is an alumnus of East Carolina University.

-In addition to his work at Fox, Hammond also serves as the crew chief in the NASCAR Camping World Truck Series for Clay Greenfield Motorsports and their No. 68 truck.
+In addition to his work at Fox, Hammond also serves as the general manager and crew chief in the NASCAR Craftsman Truck Series for Freedom Racing Enterprises.
 He formerly was a co-owner (along with business executive Tom DeLoach) of Red Horse Racing, a Truck Series racing team which operated from 2005 to 2017.

 Background

 While attending high school at North Mecklenburg High School in Charlotte, North Carolina, he was named a 1973–74 High School Prep Football All-American as a cornerback.
 He played college football at East Carolina University for Pat Dye until he suffered a career-ending injury in 1975.